Tropical Storm Elsa brings strong winds, steady downpour to Cuba | Science-Environment

 According to provincial reports, more than 100,000 people have been evacuated in the potential path of the storm, most to homes of family and friends, but thousands also to government shelters.
 Evacuations were underway as far west as Havana for fear that rains over the next few days could cause the collapse of dilapidated buildings.

 This has raised concerns as the country is experiencing a surge of the coronavirus with a transmission rate of more than 10% on Saturday, twice what often triggers a lockdown.
 Elsa's center was near eastern Cuba, the NHC said.
-It was about 15 miles (20 km) west of Cabo Cruz at 5 p.m.
-ET (2100 GMT), and heading northwest.
+It was about 65 miles (105 km) west of Cabo Cruz at 8 p.m.
+ET (0000 GMT), and heading northwest at 15 mph (24 km/h).

 The storm will bring 5 to 10 inches (13 to 25 cm) of rain to Cuba, with some spots getting up to 15 inches (38 cm).
+The NHC said this would result in significant flash flooding and mud slides.
 Cuba's southern coast is forecast to receive a storm surge of up to 5 feet (1.5 m).
 Elsa is forecast to continue to approach central Cuba late on Sunday and early Monday, before heading toward the Florida Straits on Monday and pass near the Florida Keys early Tuesday.

 Authorities in Haiti, where the storm has severely affected the agriculture sector, according to an initial assessment, warned of a risk of floods and landslides.
 In Jamaica's capital Kingston, some roads were flooded.